elki-project/elki-project.github.io/examples/greedy_ensemble.md

     Random ensemble Gain to naive: -0.04611656271969555 cost gain: -0.033246303867615845 Greedy ensemble Gain to random: 0.17860122582933202 cost gain: 0.11384212698194973

-So [LoOP](./LoOP) (Local Outlier Probabilities) performed really well on this data set.
+So LoOP (Local Outlier Probabilities) performed really well on this data set.
 With both respect to the ROC AUC and to the cost it had the best method.
 A naive ensemble, averaging all 70 methods, is significantly worse than this (negative gain).
 The greedy ensemble however slightly improved over the best method with respect to ROC, although not with respect to cost (which actually is not surprising, as it is still only an average, which in general will only make costs worse).

 While the greedy ensemble improved only very slightly against the best individual method, it clearly outperforms both the full naive ensemble, and randomized ensembles of the same size.
 This is in particular nice, as it did not even include the best individual methods.

 Visualizing pairwise gains
 --------------------------

-To see the benefits from combining two methods, use the class [de.lmu.ifi.dbs.elki.application.greedyensemble.VisualizePairwiseGainMatrix](./releases/current/doc/de/lmu/ifi/dbs/elki/application/greedyensemble/VisualizePairwiseGainMatrix.html):
+To see the benefits from combining two methods, use the class [VisualizePairwiseGainMatrix](./releases/current/doc/de/lmu/ifi/dbs/elki/application/greedyensemble/VisualizePairwiseGainMatrix.html):

 `de.lmu.ifi.dbs.elki.application.greedyensemble.VisualizePairwiseGainMatrix -dbc.in /tmp/aloi-results.ascii`